ping-payments/ping_python_sdk/README.md

 - [Ping Payment Links API](#payments-api)
 - [Usage](#usage)

+## Project Status
+**Please note that this repository is no longer actively developed and will not receive updates.** The code provided here are still available for use, but  may contain bugs or be missing certain features.

 ## Requirements

 The Ping Payments Python SDK supports the following versions of Python: